New open call for peer review of the methodological protocol (Version 2) on Empowerment tools and Nature-based Solutions for coastal communities

 Eklipse is inviting experts from different fields to review the methods protocol draft developed by the Expert Working Group of the request on Empowerment tools and Nature-based Solutions for coastal communities.

+Eklipse was created in 2016 to help governments, institutions, businesses and NGOs make better-informed decisions when it comes to biodiversity in Europe.
 Eklipse has already answered requests on a vast range of topics, by synthesizing the best available knowledge from scientists and other knowledge holders.